James Hamilton Doggart: Personal life

 In 1919, Jimmy became romantically involved with a girl at Newnham, but the engagement was short-lived: the attractions of a single life were still too great.
 In Montreal, he wrote: "I was astonished at the glorious complexions of all the girls in that cold crisp air".
 A year later, at the Downside Ball in London: "all the girls were beautiful and walked like panthers".

 In 1925, he began a flirtatious correspondence with Dora Carrington which lasted six years.
 He became engaged for the second time, to a girl whom he had met at a dance in Leicester.
 He temporarily abandoned his studies for her because, as he explains: "being in a hurry to get married, I did not like the prospect of examinations looming up at me".
 He broke off the relationship.

 Little is known about his first marriage.
 His writings allude only to the bare facts.
-In 1928, he met Doris Mennell, and married her the following year.
+In 1928, he met Doris Mennell, (Jan 10, 1908 - Jul 29, 1977) and married her the following year.
 They had one daughter, Sonia.
 They separated in 1931, and the marriage was formally dissolved in 1938.

 Jimmy met the love of his life, Leonora Sharpley, in October 1936.
 They were introduced at a dinner party hosted by Sebastian and Honor Earl, the niece of one of their favourite writers, Somerset Maugham.
 'Leo' was an elegant lady with an aquiline nose, a mellifluous voice, and a seraphic lightness of movement.
 She was born in Lincoln in 1904.
 Her father, George Sharpley, was a stern, devout man who ran a heavy engineering business and was also High Sheriff of Lincoln.
 Leo grew up with two sisters, to whom she was close.
 After leaving school, she went to art college in London.
 She met and married a theatre impresario, Jack Gatti, with whom she had two fiercely independent sons, John and Peter.
 Jack found the starlets appearing in his theatre irresistible.
 The marriage collapsed.

 When they first met, Leo and Jimmy were both emerging from painful divorces.
-About a year later, Jimmy proposed to Leo, who Leo accepted.
+About a year later, Jimmy proposed to Leo, and she accepted.
 The couple were married in London on 7 May 1938.
 Jimmy's marriage was the bedrock on which he built his successful career.
 His gaze ceased wandering to pretty nurses and focused instead on using medicine to make a real difference to the world.